Baku parliament votes to end cooperation with European Parliament

 The decision was announced during Friday’s plenary session after a special parliamentary commission was established to prepare a formal response to what officials described as the European Parliament’s “hostile activities” towards Azerbaijan.

-Speaker Sahiba Gafarova told lawmakers that relations with the European Parliament had previously been suspended over what she described as biased documents, before being restored in September 2016.
+Milli Majlis Speaker Sahiba Gafarova stated that relations with the European Parliament had previously been suspended due to biased documents, before being restored in 2016.

 “Unfortunately, the past 10 years have shown that the European Parliament has no intention of abandoning its biased activity against Azerbaijan,” she said.

-Former deputy speaker Ziyafat Askerov was appointed head of the commission that drafted the decision.
+Former deputy speaker Ziyafat Askerov was appointed head of the commission that prepared the decision.

 Cause for response